-What further cement Ontario as a major player in the North American film industry is the Toronto International Film Festival (TIFF).
+What further cements Ontario as a major player in the North American film industry is the Toronto International Film Festival (TIFF).
 TIFF sees many of the international film industry's biggest stars premier the year's most talked-about independent films.
-Thousands flock to downtown Toronto's Bell Lightbox theatre every year to see the year's most exciting and intriguing films.
+Thousands flock to downtown Toronto's Bell Lightbox Theater every year to see the year's most exciting and intriguing films.

 Toronto Film School

 No film industry hub could be complete without a world-class film school.
 Suppose you want to expand your qualifications or skill base within the film industry.
 In that case, Toronto Film School presents a wealth of fantastic programs and connections that can help improve your chances of getting work and success in Ontario's film industry.
-Many Toronto Film School Graduates have achieved significant success in the Canadian and international film industries.
+Many Toronto Film School graduates have succeeded significantly in Canadian and international film industries.

 While Ontario's film industry is massive, it's far from alone as a film industry hub in Canada.
 However, if you think Ontario is where you want to start your Canadian film career, click the button below to talk to a Regulated Canadian Immigration Consultant (RCIC).
 They can help determine if you qualify for a Canadian visa and which pathway to Canada is best for you.